mburolla/siu-java-assignments/java-III-assignments.md

 System.out.println(person.getFirstName());
 ```

-This is because a person with an id of 4 does not exsist in the `PersonRepository`.
+This is because a person with an id of 4 does not exist in the `PersonRepository`.

 Copy the `PersonRepository` from the shared package into your student package, and modify it to
 return an `Optional` `Person`.